Designed by doctors, shaped by you

 Cost

 Let’s start with medications.
-With both Hers and Mochi, you can connect with healthcare providers online and get prescription weight loss medications, if suitable for you.
+Through both Hers and Mochi, you can connect with healthcare providers online and get prescription weight loss medications, if appropriate for you.

-Here’s what the companies offer and a little about the medications themselves.
+Here’s what the platforms offer access to and a little about the medications themselves.

 Hers

-Hers offers both weight loss injections and weight loss pills.
+Hers offers access to both weight loss injections or oral medication kits that help promote weight loss.

 GLP-1 injections available through Hers include: